[DIAP] Digital and Studio Facilities

 Digital Output Center

-DIAP MFA students have access to the Digital Output Center.
+[DIAP] MFA students have access to the Digital Output Center.
 This center provides print facilities and services for archival large-format output and color letter/tabloid prints.
 High-resolution film and flatbed scanning will also be available.
-The Center is also provides check-out equipment [still and video cameras].
+The Center also provides check-out equipment [still and video cameras].

 Electronic Design and Multimedia Program Facilites